Entries from January 2007

 Site Help, Please!

-Several people have commented on the hard-to-read font colors on my site – and I have no clue how to change them other than doing my entries on Wordperfect, then changing the color, then pasting it on WordPress.
-But then the paragraphs would be gone, lines would stick together.
+Greetings – Several people have commented on the hard-to-read font colors on my site – and I have no clue how to change them other than doing my entries on Wordperfect, then changing the color, then pasting it on WordPress. … Continue reading

 Blindness & Poverty In Canada